Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Recurrent complexes

 \begin{lemma} Suppose that a triangle complex $X$ has all edges of finite degree, is thick, and is recurrent with $A/G$ finite.
 Then $G$ contains a nonabelian free group. \end{lemma}

 To prove Lemma~\ref{lem:thick} we will use the following method of \cite{BallBrin1995}.

-\begin{definition} Suppose that a triangle complex $X$ has all edges of finite degree, and is recurrent with $A/G$ finite.
+\begin{definition} Suppose that an {\kol essential} triangle complex $X$ has all edges of finite degree, and is recurrent with $A/G$ finite.
 Consider the Markov chain with states $A$ and the following transition function.
 Let $b\in A\cap \lk_xT$.
 The transition probability $p(a,b)$ from $a\in A$ to $b$ equals $\frac{1}{\deg x-1}$ if $b\in H(I(a))$ and $0$ otherwise. \end{definition}

 \begin{rem} A uniform measure $\mu$ on $A$ is stationary for that Markov chain.
 Thus the space $A^\Z$ can be equipped with Markov measure $\mu^*$ invariant under the shift (see e.g.\ \cite[Ex~(8), page~21]{Wal}).
 Since $A/G$ is finite, the measure of the quotient $A^\Z/G$ by the diagonal action of $G$ is finite, w.l.o.g.\ a probability measure.
 Note that the shift map descends to $A^\Z/G$ and is still measure preserving. \end{rem}